There are European and UK rules governing how you can ship waste into or out of the country.

 - the quantity of waste in the shipment you receive

-- send copies to the notifier and all competent authorities involved within 3 working days
+- send copies to the notifier and all competent authorities involved within 3 working days of receipt of the waste

 Reject the waste